abegomez/bad-libs/README.md

 error catching
-parse a text and replace words with the parts of speech using a website to find what part of speech the word belongs to. multiple file inputs, and user selection of which file to use.
+parse a text and replace words with the parts of speech using a website to find what part of speech the word belongs to. multiple file inputs, and user selection of which file to use. more parts of speech and variations of types of parts of speech.
+Famous person, place to sleep etc.